macmade/XS-Labs-Style-Guide/README.md

 <a name="cpp-4-1"></a>
 #### 4.1.
 Naming

-C++ classes should always use the upper camel-case rule.
+C++ classes should always follow the upper camel-case rule.
-Methods should always use the lower camel-case rule, as well as properties.
+Methods should always follow the lower camel-case rule, as well as properties.

 Private members should always have a leading underscore.